linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 where     $b\,=\,l n(L/S)$    and   $L$    stands for a down-barrier   $L\,<\,S.$  .
 (5.1a) is the restricted  density function of the underlying asset log-return under the condition that the downbarrier is touched within the options lifetime.

 # 5.2 Down-and-in barrier call option
 The payoff of a down-an-in barrier call option can be divided in two parts; one part  including the payoff of the corresponding vanilla option if the barrier is reached any  time within the life of the option, and the rebate if the barrier is never reached.
 Within the life of the option.
 Lets first consider the case where the strike is greater  than the barrier level (   $K>H$  ).
-The value of down-and-in call option (VDIC)  without any rebate if the barrier is reached is readily obtained by discounting it is  expected payoff given in equation (4.2a) at the risk-free rate of return:
+The value of down-and-in call option (VDIC)  without any rebate if the barrier is reached is readily obtained by discounting it is  expected payoff given in equation (4.2a) $\$a_t$$ the risk-free rate of return:
 $$
 V D I C=\left(\frac{H}{S}\right)^{2\nu/\sigma^{2}}\left\{\left(\frac{H^{2}}{S}\right)\;e^{-g\tau}N\left[d_{\mathrm{\sigma}b s}\left(\frac{H^{2}}{S},K\right)\right]-K e^{-r\tau}N\left[d_{b s}\left(\frac{H^{2}}{S},K\right)\right]\right\},
 $$